botwiki/botwiki.org/content/articles/index.md

 - [The New York Review of Bots](http://nybots.tumblr.com/)
 - [Posts tagged #ai on oreilly.com](https://www.oreilly.com/topics/ai) (see also [O'Reilly Bots Podcast](https://itunes.apple.com/us/podcast/what-are-bots-heres-background./id1145426486?i=1000374278363))
 - [Posts tagged #bots on venturebeat.com](http://venturebeat.com/tag/bots/)
+- [Chatbots Magazine](https://chatbotsmagazine.com/): "The #1 Place to Learn About Chatbots"

 See also